-I think the Barcelona Card is totally worth it for anyone who has plans to visit most of Barcelona’s attractions by public transport.
+I think the Barcelona Card is totally worth it for anyone who has plans to visit most of Barcelona’s attractions by public transportation.
 You will save a lot of money if you’re the type of traveler who wants to visit at least 2 museums/attractions a day.
 The Barcelona Card is worth it even if it doesn’t include the tickets for Sagrada Familia and Park Guell – you can buy those individually and you will still get a better price in the end.
-Or maybe you’ve been to Barcelona before and you have already seen these 2, in which case the Barcelona Card is totally recommended!

 Where to buy it

 You can buy the Barcelona Card in any of the city’s tourism offices (including in Barcelona airport).
 You can also buy it online, but you must exchange it for a real card at any of the city’s tourism offices.
-Your free admissions and discounts are only valid once the card has been activated after you arrive in Barcelona, when you will first use it.
+Your free entry and discounts are only valid once the card has been activated after you arrive in Barcelona, when you will first use it.

-The main difference about iVenture pass is that it is focused more on tours and experiences rather than museums, that is why I placed it after the more classical ones.
+The main difference regarding the iVenture pass is that it is focused more on tours and experiences rather than museums.

 There are 2 options for the iVenture Pass: Unlimited and Flexi.